 Upon joining AmeriCorps to serve with College Possible, many coaches express their intention to utilize their service term as a valuable opportunity for self-reflection and career exploration.
 Over the past couple of months, we had insightful conversations with AmeriCorps alumni who recently served with College Possible and have since transitioned into roles within higher education.

 After completing his term of service, Jerry moved to Iowa to join Central College as an admissions representative.
 During his time there, Jerry met with prospective students and families to assist them in navigating the higher education landscape.
-He has recently transitioned into a new role at Indiana University Bloomington where he will be a retention and diversity specialist in the Hudson and Holland Scholars Program.
-In this new position, Jerry will work primarily with underrepresented students to ensure they have the resources they need to succeed.
+He has recently transitioned into a new role at Indiana University Bloomington where he will work in the Hudson and Holland Scholars Program, specifically in retention, and making sure students have the resources they need to succeed.

-Serving with College Possible was a great opportunity for Aubrey to see what the journey to college looked like from a different perspective.
-Aubrey’s time with College Possible gave her a broadened perspective on different populations’ journeys into higher education, which solidified her desire to someday work in higher education.
+Serving with College Possible was a great opportunity for Aubrey to see what the journey to college looked like from a different perspective and solidified her desire to someday work in higher education.
 Aubrey currently works at Creighton University in Omaha as an undergraduate admissions counselor, working with students to discuss their interests, concerns, and goals for their collegiate journeys.
 She said her service significantly contributed to her readiness for her current role.

 One of the most rewarding aspects of Sabrina’s service was the meaningful connections she forged with students as a coach.
 Reflecting on this, she expressed, “Establishing and maintaining those connections meant a lot to me.”
 Sabrina continues to stay connected with some of the students she coached, cheering them on even though her coaching role has concluded.